mkj-is/PathBuilder/README.md

 #### Grouping components

 - *Loop* – Appends components to path iterating over supplied sequence and building path for each element.
-- *Subpath* – Groups and appends another subpath object to the path.
+- *Subpath* – Groups and appends another subpath object to the path and optionally transforms it.

-- *Transform* – Groups, transforms and appends another transformed subpath object to the path.
+## Requirements

+For Swift 5.1 to 5.3 use package version 1.1.1.

+Otherwise for version 2.0+ use latest tools:

+- Xcode 12.5 or above
+- Swift 5.4 or above
+- iOS 13, macOS 10.15, watchOS 6.0, tvOS 13.0 or above

+## Installation

+Using Swift Package Manager in Xcode or by adding to your Package manifest file.

 ## Contributing